Azshken/Learning-Solidity-2.0/LOG.md

 01/03/2025
   - I've set up Metamask (hh localhost), spun up hh node and imported 3 accounts into Metamask
   - I've set the Sepolia network in the project and a throw away account with 0.5 sepolia ETH
+  - Building confidence: I'm going through the JavaScript and Solidity training at Alchemy university